-Arts and education charity digital:works is working with Falconbrook Primary School, Wandsworth Heritage Service and local people to uncover the history and stories from the estate.
-We have been exploring this history from the perspective of the people who have been living on the estate, whether they are from families who have lived in Battersea for generations, or have moved in more recently.
+Arts and education charity digital:works worked with Falconbrook Primary School, Wandsworth Heritage Service and local people to uncover the history and stories from the estate.
+We have explored this history from the perspective of the people who have been living on the estate, whether they are from families who have lived in Battersea for generations, or have moved in more recently.

-Year 6 children from Falconbrook Primary School worked with Emma Anthony, archivist from Wandsworth Heritage Service, and a local historian to explore the history of the area, what was there before and why it was built.
+Year 6 children from Falconbrook Primary School worked with Emma Anthony, archivist from Wandsworth Heritage Service, and local historian Dawn Perieira to explore the history of the area, what was there before and why it was built.

 After these workshops and activities the children worked with digital:works to understand oral history techniques and recording.
 They then developed interview questions which allowed them to conduct and record oral history interviews with current and former residents.

-These interviews have been edited and combined with archive and personal photos as well as archive footage to make a unique and fascinating educational documentary film starring local people which will be launched in the area very soon and will then be available to watch on this website.
+These interviews have been edited and combined with archive and personal photos as well as archive footage to make a unique and fascinating documentary film starring local people which was launched in April 2018.

-The film will be premiered in the local area hosted by the children and with an audience of local people, historians and the public.
+The film will be premiered at Battersea Arts Centre hosted by the children and with an audience of local people, historians and the public.

-The film will be produced as a DVD which will be given to all those involved with the project as a big thank you.
+The film will be produced as a DVD which was given to all those involved with the project as a big thank you.

-The full unedited interviews will be given to Wandsworth Heritage Service for their archive.
-Emma Anthony will be supporting the project with talks and resources.
+The full unedited interviews have been given to Wandsworth Heritage Service for their archive.
+Emma Anthony supported the project with talks and resources.

 This project is funded by the Heritage Lottery Fund and by the Battersea Power Station Foundation.